Learn more about community partners in the area and how you can get involved!

 - If you volunteer for an extended time, check back in with your partner about any changes to these guidelines and to celebrate your successes and progress.
 Be sure to discuss any academic breaks or times when you may miss your volunteer hours.
 Let them know ahead of time.

 - Be sure you can commit to the organization.
 Many organizations rely on volunteers to be able to run their programs and initiatives.
 If you are volunteering for a class or for a specific amount of hours, be sure to let your supervisor know.
 You may find that they will need you to stay on as a volunteer even after you have completed your hours.
 Have this conversation ahead of time so it is not a surprise.

 - A common misconception is that smaller organizations with high need should be able to take more volunteers.
 Unfortunately, the ability to accept volunteers is reliant on capacity and staffing.
 Volunteers require someone that can provide education, orientation and training and can be there for volunteers to check in with.
 Keep in mind if you are only planning to volunteer for a short time to avoid organizations with significant training, background checks and processes.

 - Consider how much you will be able to contribute if you are engaging in direct service with people.
 In particular, if you are working with children or youth, they respond to volunteers willing to commit long term.
 Partners will often share that children notice when someone stops coming to volunteer.
 This can be harmful and also not helpful to the child.

 - When working with children and youth, educate yourself around child safety and welfare laws.
 Know whether you are a mandatory reporter and what to do in the event that a child confesses something to you that they may not have shared with others.

-This directory is provided as a service of Social Action and Integrative Learning but we do not endorse specific opportunities.
-SAIL assumes no responsibility for information posted on this listserv.
-In no event shall Social Action and Integrative Learning or George Mason University be liable for any damages related to listed opportunities.
+This directory is provided as a service of the Office of Community Engagement and Civic Learning but we do not endorse specific opportunities.
+CECiL assumes no responsibility for information posted on this listserv.
+In no event shall CECiL or George Mason University be liable for any damages related to listed opportunities.